 Would a graduating senior who will be entering a graduate program qualify for this program?

-No, you must be attending a graduate or professional school.
+No, you must be attending a graduate or professional school or have recently graduated from a graduate or professional school.

 Can I apply if I'm just past the point of being a postdoctoral fellow?